PawnLaoWang/QTG-LGBM/README.md

-# QTG-LGBM: a method of prioritizing causal genes in quantitative trait locus in maize
+# QTG-LGBM: a method of prioritizing causal genes in quantitative trait loci in maize
 ![QTG-LGBM_summary](imgs/QTG-LGBM_summary.png)

 ## QTG-LGBM
 **QTG-LGBM** is a LightGBM-based approach for mining causal genes associated with quantitative trait loci in maize.
 LightGBM includes *voting parallel*, *Leaf-wise growth* and *Histogram algorithm* to reduce training time and memory consumption.

-The QTG-LGBM publication, titled [*<ins>QTG-LGBM: A Method of Prioritizing Causal Genes in Quantitative Trait Locus of Maize</ins>*] provides more detailed information.
+The QTG-LGBM publication, titled [*<ins>QTG-LGBM: a method of prioritizing causal genes in quantitative trait loci in maize</ins>*] provides more detailed information.
 We kindly invite you to refer to it.

 The online service version of QTG-LGBM is also available for you.
 Please visit [*http://www.deepcba.com/QTG-LGBM*](http://www.deepcba.com/QTG-LGBM) to find out more information.